TechMizu/dwm/README.md

 - Nerd Fonts
 - VSCode

 The unicode characters I am using as alternative tags and many more can be find here: https://www.nerdfonts.com/cheat-sheet.
 Install the Nerd Font pkg.
+For the bar I'm using dwm-bar with minimun changes and only a few modules.
+I am working on my own though, will post later.